jcksnmiles/portfolio/README.md

 **Curiosity-Driven Problem Solving**
 - Always eager to dive deeper into issues, leveraging curiosity to identify root causes and innovative solutions.

+**_Transferrable Skills From Previous Roles_**
+- **Attention to Detail**
+   - Developed through videography, where precision in editing and shooting is crucial, and in ESL teaching, where clarity and correctness are key.
+- **Communication & Feedback**
+   - Enhanced through years of teaching, providing clear, actionable feedback to students, skills that translate directly into effective bug reporting and collaboration with development teams.
+- **Creative Problem Solving**
+   - Leveraged in creating unique, engaging lesson plans and shooting scripts, which now helps me think outside the box when designing test cases and identifying potential software issues.

 ## Tools
 I have hands-on experience with the following tools, which I use to enhance the QA process: